opendatamesh-initiative/odm-specification-dpdescriptor/DEVELOPMENT.md

 #### Stage X: *Rejected*

 An RFC may be *rejected* at any point and for any reason.
+It's the TSC that MUST accept or reject an RFC through a vote of its members.

 Most rejections occur when a *strawman* is proven to be unnecessary, is misaligned with the *guiding principles*, or fails to meet the entrance criteria to become a *proposal*.
 A *proposal* may become *rejected* for similar reasons as well as if it fails to reach consensus or loses the confidence of its *champion*.
 Likewise a *draft*